jspecify/jspecify/docs/docs/spec.md

 > Thus, the rules here are restricted to type variables and intersection types,
 > whose supertypes may have nullness annotations.

-`T` has nullness-subtype-establishing direct-supertype edges to the following:
+`T` has nullness-subtype-establishing direct-supertype edges to the all following types, subject to the exception given below:

--   if `T` is an augmented [intersection type]: all of the intersection type's elements, except those whose [nullness operator] there is reason to be [worried] is `UNION_NULL`
+-   if `T` is an augmented [intersection type]: all the intersection type's elements

--   if `T` is an augmented type variable: all of the corresponding type parameter's upper bounds, except those whose nullness operator there is reason to be worried is `UNION_NULL`
+-   if `T` is an augmented type variable: all the corresponding type parameter's upper bounds

 -   otherwise: no nodes

+Exception: `T` does *not* have edges to any types whose [nullness operator] there is reason to be [worried] is `UNION_NULL`.

 ## Nullness-delegating subtyping rules for Java {#nullness-delegating-subtyping}